open-forest-observatory/ofo-docs/docs/index.md

 # Welcome to OFO documentation

-If you are looking for the main OFO website, [go here :material-arrow-top-right-bold-box-outline:](https://openforestobservatory.org/).
+Welcome to the documentation for the [Open Forest Observatory :material-arrow-top-right-bold-box-outline:](https://openforestobservatory.org/).